Henry Beaufoy Merlin: Photographer 1865–1872

 A company called the American and Australian Photographic Company has been formed, for the purpose of carrying out photographic operations on an extensive scale.
 The company have an office in the city, but the headquarters of the landscape department is at Emerald Hill.
 The company commenced business on Monday.

-Initially, the office in Melbourne was located at 73 Little Collins Street but it seems Merlin opened a second office, at 4 Barrack Street, Sydney, in September 1869.
-Although the AAPC offices were located in the city, much of the business was being done in country areas.
+Initially, the office in Melbourne was located at 73 Little Collins Street but it seems Merlin opened a second office at 4 Barrack Street, Sydney, in September 1869.
+Although the AAPC offices were located in the city, much of the business was being done in rural areas.
 The AAPC business model adopted a new methodology to increase efficiency and mitigate the costs of travelling to country towns.
 And this seems in part shaped by the many years Merlin had spent promoting his theatrical events.

 Firstly, advertisements in local papers would alert the residents that a representative of the company would be arriving.
 Once there, the photographer would take a photograph of every house and building.
 The negatives would then be sent back to head office where they could be stored.
 As orders came in, either through the AAPC photographer or AACP representatives in the town, prints were made and sent to the purchaser.

 This approach appears to have been set in place almost from the inception of the company.
-In September 1869, the company arrived in Beechworth where advertisements in the Oven and Murray Advertiser stated the town's residences would be photographed.
+In September 1869, the company arrived in Beechworth, where advertisements in the Ovens and Murray Advertiser stated the town's residences would be photographed.

 As the year drew to a close, Merlin still appears to have been handling the bulk of the photography work.
 The AAPC advertisements from this period also make it clear he was making his way towards Sydney through Emerald Hill (June), Beechworth (September), Shepparton (October) and Wangaratta (November).
-In December, he was at the El Dorado Goldfields where he photographed the turning of the sod for the Devon Company's first mine shaft.
+In December, he was at the El Dorado Goldfields, where he photographed the turning of the sod for the Devon Company's first mine shaft.

-By February 1870 he was in New South Wales visiting Yass where he made good on his advertised promises to photograph every house.
-Not only were the pictures done rapidly but they were also done with, with more than usual excellence.
-Although the photographs were for sale at the time they were taken the company representatives did not press their sale while on location.
-Instead, the negatives were stored at the head offices in Melbourne and Sydney and prints put on display there.
-From here they could be ordered as required.
+By February 1870, he was in New South Wales, visiting Yass, where he made good on his advertised promises to photograph every house.
+Not only were the pictures done rapidly, but they were also done with more than usual excellence.
+Although the photographs were for sale at the time they were taken, the company representatives did not press their sale while on location.
+Instead, the negatives were stored at the head offices in Melbourne and Sydney, and prints were put on display there.
+From here, they could be ordered as required.
 Agents were also employed by the company to sell photographs on commission.